nico-amsterdam/pop3mail/README.md

 iex(19)> :epop_client.quit(client)
 ```

+## Spam mail

+You better turn off the spam folder of your email account if you not regulary checking the folder with an IMAP client.
+In gmail you cannot turn it off, but you can create a filter for spam with the option 'Never send it to spam'.

 ## Reset Gmail

 Gmail remembers which mails are already read.
 Fortunetely Gmail can be reset to re-read all emails.